Kieron Bowie

-Kieron Thomas Bowie (born 21 September 2002) is a Scottish footballer who plays as a forward for Scottish Premiership club Hibernian and the Scotland national team.
+Kieron Thomas Bowie (born 21 September 2002) is a Scottish professional footballer who plays as a forward for Serie A club Sassuolo, on loan from Hellas Verona, and the Scotland national team.
+He has previously played for Raith Rovers, Fulham, Northampton Town and Hibernian.

 Club career

 Raith Rovers

 Kieron had previously played for Glenrothes Strollers before a move to his boyhood club Raith Rovers.

 He broke into the first team aged only 16 in the tailend of the 2018–19 season as he made four appearances for the Fife-based club.
 He then went on to make 35 appearances in all competitions the following season, scoring 10 goals and helping the club to a Scottish League One title and promotion to the Championship.

 Fulham

 Kieron officially joined Fulham on 1 July 2020 after a pre-contract agreement that was made the previous February.

 Northampton Town (loan)

 On 12 July 2022, Bowie joined EFL League Two club Northampton Town on a season-long loan, helping them secure promotion.
 On 3 July 2023, he re-joined Northampton – now promoted to EFL League One – on another season-long loan.
 He played a pivotal role in the club's campaign, including scoring their goal of the season.
 In his two seasons at the club, he made 81 appearances in the league, scoring 14 goals.